kujain/F25-5505_Javascript/class-1-exercises.md

 ## Exercise 4
 ### AJAX and APIs

-Use the boileerplace file provided.
+Use the boilerplate files provided.